TL;DR

 Blood Group Antigens

 The ABO blood group is the most important blood group system in transfusion and organ transplantation medicine.
-The ABO antigens can be found on red cells, white cells, platelets and many circulating proteins and transfusion incompatibility can cause acute intravascular haemolysis, renal failure and death.
-The ABO antigens can also be found on many tissues like the kidneys, heart, bowel, pancreas and lungs and incompatible transplantation leads to acute humoral rejection.
+The ABO blood group antigens can be found on red cells, white cells, platelets and many circulating proteins and transfusion incompatibility can cause acute intravascular hemolysis, renal failure and death.
+The ABO blood group antigens can also be found on many tissues like the kidneys, heart, bowel, pancreas and lungs and incompatible transplantation leads to acute humoral rejection.

 The red blood cell (RBC) membrane is a thin, flexible bilayer that surrounds and protects the RBC.
 It is composed of phospholipids, cholesterol, and proteins.
 The RBC membrane is also responsible for maintaining the shape and integrity of the RBC, as well as regulating the transport of molecules into and out of the cell.